Marty Hayden is Earthjustice's Vice President of Policy & Legislation.

 Marty formerly worked in Alaska's Tongass National Forest for the Forest Service and holds a B.S. in fishery biology from Colorado State University.
 Marty lives in the Washington, D.C. area with his wife Laurie and daughter Caroline.

-This recollection was written near the end of 2002.
+This recollection was written at the close of 2002.

 It's post-election season in Washington D.C., when the entire town seems to engage in navel gazing exercises.
 Interest groups that came out ahead in the elections are making big plans for moving their agendas forward.
 Those that came up short meet to assess what is at risk and develop plans for defending their issues.
 November 5, 2002 has placed more of what I care about, our environment, at risk than any previous election.
 Weeks before election day, the Washington Post reported that lobbyists for big business and conservative interest groups were meeting with GOP leadership to lay the groundwork to take swift advantage of their hoped-for political situation.
 One conservative interest group participating declared that it was " the domestic equivalent of planning for post-war Iraq."
 In other words, they are planning to seek swift and fundamental changes to many federal laws and policies, including many that safeguard public health and the environment.